RE in Northern Ireland

 Education across Traditional Barriers

 Since the 1970s there have been various attempts through the school curriculum to promote cross-community awareness and understanding.
 In the Northern Ireland Curriculum primary schools must now teach Personal Development and Mutual Understanding (PDMU), and post-primary schools must teach Local and Global Citizenship, both of which include themes such as cultural and religious diversity, interdependence, relationships and conflict resolution, with reference to local and international contexts.
-While some teachers of Religious Education have been very committed to these areas, others have avoided what they perceive as the difficult and contentious issues that might arise in classrooms.
+While some teachers, including teachers of RE, have been very committed to these areas, others, however, have avoided what they perceive as the difficult and contentious issues that might arise in classrooms.

 These curriculum innovations were supported by government policy on “A Shared Future” (2005) which required schools to ensure “through their policies, structures and curriculae, that pupils are consciously prepared for life in a diverse and inter-cultural society and world”.
 The devolved power-sharing government has had mixed success in developing these policies although the Department of Education’s policy on “Community Relations, Equality and Diversity” (2011), emphasises that in Northern Ireland “as a society emerging from conflict, education must continue to promote and support the development of strong, healthy community relations among current and future generations”.
 In other policy initiatives the government has promoted the concept of “Shared Education”, whereby schools from different sectors collaborate on aspects of the curriculum, and in some cases employ shared teachers or joint facilities.
 The 2016 Shared Education Act indicates that the purposes of Shared Education are “to deliver educational benefits to children and young persons; to promote the efficient and effective use of resources; to promote equality of opportunity; to promote good relations; and to promote respect for identity, diversity and community cohesion”.

-A major conference in 2013 explored the theme of “Sharing Religious Education”, and a series of fully-funded courses for serving teachers is currently supporting Shared Education in general, including RE.
+A major conference in 2013 explored the theme of “Sharing Religious Education”, and there has been a series of fully-funded courses for serving teachers in order to supporting Shared Education in a range of curriculum areas, including RE.
 Some useful case studies of shared work in RE have come to light through these courses, and teachers have appreciated the opportunity to consider how to broaden their practice and learn from local and global religious diversity.
 Current evidence suggests, however, that relatively few non-integrated schools have so far attempted to develop any kind of shared teaching in RE.
-In response to this the author of this article has produced a booklet which, with the support of the Northern Ireland Community Relations Council, was sent out to most schools in Northern Ireland in 2015: “Sharing Religious Education – an introduction to the possibility of an inclusive approach to Religious Education in Northern Ireland” (RE Today Services, 2014)
+In response to this, the author of this article has produced a book which, with the support of the Northern Ireland Community Relations Council, was sent out to most schools in Northern Ireland in 2015: “Sharing Religious Education – an introduction to the possibility of an inclusive approach to Religious Education in Northern Ireland” (RE Today Services, 2014: https://shop.retoday.org.uk/9781905893935.)

 Recent Developments and Current Issues